micah-williamson/expresskit/rule/README.md

 }
 ```

-With Rules we can stop worry about the validity of the request and focus on
+With Rules we can cut down on the code needed to validate requests, and focus on the
-fulfilling it.
+logic of fulfilling the requet.

 <a name="combine"></a>
 ## Combining Rules

 A route may have multiple rules.
 Instead of creating a Rule for each route, you
-can create specialized rules that can be mixed and matches with others.
+can create specialized rules that can be mixed and matched with others.
 Lets say
 we are selling *Widgets* and on a purchase of a Widget we need to make sure that
 Widget is in stock and the User has enough money in their account.
 We can create
 a `CanPurchaseWidget` Rule, or we can create two rules- `IsWidgetStocked` and